 Those micro facial expressions are the same all over the world.
 They do not depend on language or culture.
 The facial expressions that show anger, contempt, happiness and fear – are nearly universal.
 Kind of like language before the tower of Babel.

 You do not need to be close up to someone or even see their face to read their emotion.
-95% of people can observe someone walking and observing only a single stride, sense that the person is angry.
+95% of people can observe someone walking and, seeing only a single stride, sense that the person is angry.
 That is fast, and it is accurate.
-Expressions, postures, gait, statements, and point of focus all can indicate emotion – even if people are trying to conceal it.
+Expressions, postures, gait, statements, behaviors and point of focus all can indicate emotion – even if people are trying to conceal it.
 In context those cues may also reveal threat.

 If someone is speaking to you, testing you, challenging you, or conning you, there is a lot of information coming your way.
 If you stay aware and keep the initiative you can tell what they are up to, and you can also track how they are responding to you.

 Behavior Distance Location Purpose

 That is all good insight, but where is the threshold: when do you withdraw, avoid, or engage?
 How do you make the decision?
 If you don’t make it, you are leaving it up to your assailant or to chance.